vanvalenlab/kiosk-console/README.md

 #### Windows Users only

-4. [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux)
+4. [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux) and your preferred Linux distribution (we like Ubuntu).

 #### All Users (Windows and otherwise)